 Lunch and drinks.
 Lunch can be ordered out or you can pack one.
 Coffee & tea for sale at studio for $1.

-Cancellation Policy: We ask that you to give us 10 days notice if you need to cancel for a full refund minus a $25 cancellation fee.
+Cancellation Policy: We ask that you to give us three weeks notice if you need to cancel for a full refund minus a $25 cancellation fee.
 Cancellations should be made by phone by calling (603) 387-3463.
 This provides us the opportunity to fill the space.
 We are sorry, but we cannot give refunds or issue credits for missed classes or no shows.